Blog

 Active from: 1 April 2026

-The National Living Wage for workers aged 21 and over is rising to £12.71 per hour (representing an increase of £0.50).
+The National Living Wage for workers aged 21 and over has risen to £12.71 per hour (representing an increase of £0.50).

 Employers must ensure pay rates are compliant from the effective date, including where salary sacrifice arrangements or deductions may impact minimum wage calculations.